 Casio has had a lot of success promoting, marketing, and selling many of their digital piano lines.
 Two of the most prominent series they have are the Privia and Celviano lines.
 However, what many people don’t know is that the two piano series are directly related.
 Casio has enjoyed a lot of success with the Privias, so they decided to bring the latest technology from those machines and incorporate them into a traditional cabinet design.
 Thus the Celviano line was born.

 I think that the Celviano pianos are wonderful machines.
 I also believe that they are a direct response to the wild success of the world wide renowned Yamaha Clavinova pianos.
 Clavinovas have had great success, and prove a wonderful example to observe.
 Although this is simply my opinion, I believe it shouldn’t be a bad thing.
 There is nothing as great as competition.
 If one brand had a complete domination of the market, how would they ever be motivated to produce a great machine?
 This is exactly what I think has happened with the Casio Celviano, and I think they should keep doing it.

 The Celviano AP-420 is one of the frontline pieces for the Celviano line, along with the AP-220, and the flagship piece, the AP-620.
 Each piano has an increasing level of functionality and features with the 420 sandwiched in between the 620 and the 220.
 However, each one is a great machine in its own right, and it simply depends on the needs of the consumer.

 Piano Buying Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the Casio AP-420 to other digital pianos made by Casio to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Compare the Casio AP-420 to other popular digital pianos on the market today:

 Casio AP420 Review